DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 To list the runIDs for all documents that have a certain allele (s6a in this case) not classified and not filtered:

 	db.databaseName.find({$nor:[{"findings.s6a.determination":"classified"},{"findings.s6a.determination":"filtered"}]},{"_id" : 0,"runId":1})

+**DTM-Tools is for research use only and is in continuous development**.
+Please contact the DTM-Tools developer at <celina.montemayorgarcia@nih.gov> for questions and to report any problems.